-The origin, or primordial appearance of educating in human existence is the birth of a child, and has been studied for many decades overseas, as the point of departure for studying the informal upbringing of a child in the family and its formalized reconstitution in educative schooling, with a method for disclosing and describing its essences by trying to neutralize any obfuscating assumptions, beliefs, theories, colloquial uses, etc.
+The origin or primordial appearance of educating in human existence is the birth of a child, and has been studied for many decades overseas (see section below), as the point of departure for studying the informal upbringing of a child in the family and its formalized reconstitution in educative schooling, by using the phenomenological method which is designed to disclose or uncover and verify the essences and structures of any experiential occurrence, e.g., educating, and I use these essences/structures in what follows (regarding this method, see: georgeyonge.net/node/151).

-The phenomenological method is designed to disclose or uncover the essences and structures of any experiential occurrence, e.g., educating, and I use these essences/structures in what follows (ess georgeyonge.net/node/151).
+Since no child is born an adult, and he/she needs considerable support and guidance to become one, an adult-child relationship of upbringing, parenting is an existential necessity for a child to be humanized and taught to be a full-fledged adult, but schooling is not an existential necessity although, as noted above, in complex societies, educative schools are established to complement and complete family educating by teaching children skills, dispositions, life contents, which most parents cannot teach, and which are needed to actively participate in society; indeed, in

-Since no child is born an adult, and he/she needs considerable support and guidance to become one, an adult-child relationship of upbringing, parenting is an existential necessity for a child to be humanized and taught to be a full-fledged adult, but schooling is not an existential necessity although, as noted above, in complex societies, educative schools are established to complement and complete family educating by teaching children skills, dispositions, life contents, which most parents cannot teach, and which are needed to actively participate in society; indeed, in "Home schooling", a parent does teach his/her child required curriculum content without his/her child attending school, which illustrates that school attendance itself is not an essence of educating in its primordial meaning.
+"Home schooling", a parent does teach his/her child required curriculum content without his/her child attending school, which illustrates that school attendance itself is not an essence of educating in its primordial meaning.